Use MCP tools

-This page shows you how to run a local agent and connect to a Data Commons MCP server running locally or remotely.
+This page describes how to run a local agent and connect to a Data Commons MCP server to query datacommons.org, using the centrally hosted server at https://api.datacommons.org/mcp.

 - Gemini CLI extension